XDeFi-tech/docs-new/gas-tank/balance-services.md

 This endpoint allows users to withdraw their balance from the Gas Tank platform.

 To withdraw the balance, you need to sign the message with the private key of the address you want to withdraw the balance from.
-The `signature` field is the signature of the message signed by the address owner.
+The `signature` field is the signature of the message signed by the address owner and `message` is generated in [Aonstruct Withdraw Message](#construct-withdraw-message).

 Same as the [Deposit balance](#deposit-balance), you can sign a string of data using [ethers.js](https://docs.ethers.org/v5/getting-started/), below is an example of [how to sign a message using ethers.js](https://docs.ethers.org/v5/getting-started/#getting-started--signing) and withdraw the balance.